 50 Volt Line and 25 Volt Line Speaker Systems

-In practice, many commercial amplifiers have multiple outlets.
+In practice, many commercial amplifiers and speakers have multiple taps.
 They may have 100 and 70 Volts, or 70 and 25 Volts, as well as 4 ohm and 8 ohm outputs for normal speakers (without transformers).
 Normally you should only use one output of a amplifier, that is, either the 100 volt line output, or the 70 volt line output or the 8 ohm output, not all at the same time.

 Every speaker in distributed speaker systems needs to be connected to a step down transformer.
 This converts the high voltage level down to normal speaker level.